albud187/optimized_task_coord/src/ugv_action_model/README.md

 - `RVO_planner.py` : ROS node that implements reciprocal velocity obstacles.

--`task_list_sub.py`: ROS node that subscribes to list of tasks published by `mrta_main/scripts/task_list_pub.py`.
+- `task_list_sub.py`: ROS node that subscribes to list of tasks published by `mrta_main/scripts/task_list_pub.py`.
 After recieving a task list, the `task_list_sub.py` node checks the robot's availability and if avaialble, publishes the next task to `status_task_manager.py`

--`status_task_manager.py`: ROS node that describes behaviour to be executed for specific task types.
+- `status_task_manager.py`: ROS node that describes behaviour to be executed for specific task types.
 Therefore, it is critical that the task types described in this file match the scenario descriptions in `mrta_main/scenarios` as described in [mrta_main/readme](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_main/README.md).

 Currently, `status_task_manager.py` is set to use task types of "D", "E", "F", "G", "A".
 If the task type is "D", the robot will perform a patrol task, which entails driving in a square pattern centered around the task location as described in [mrta_main/readme](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_main/README.md).
 If the task type is  "D", "E", "F" or "G", it is simply a go to goal task, which entails moving to the task location.

 ### _**Launch File Overview*_

--`ugv.launch`: Launches the ROS nodes needed to manage the status of one UGV
+- `ugv.launch`: Launches the ROS nodes needed to manage the status of one UGV

--`ugv_2.launch`: Launches a gazebo simulation of 2 turtlebots, as well as instances of `ugv.launch` for each turtlebot with their own unique namespace.
+- `ugv_2.launch`: Launches a gazebo simulation of 2 turtlebots, as well as instances of `ugv.launch` for each turtlebot with their own unique namespace.
 Launches `RVO_planner.py` for reciprocal velocity obstacles.
 Contains launch arguments for the start position of the turtlebots.

--`ugv_6.launch`: same as `ugv_2.launch` but with 6 turtlebots.
+- `ugv_6.launch`: same as `ugv_2.launch` but with 6 turtlebots.